Replacement Leisure Centre Project

 |Project Name||Replacement Leisure Centre Project|

 |Portfolio Holder||Cllr Lisa Griffiths|

 The Council purchased the Garrison Ground in December 2016.

-Cabinet and Council have decided on the facility mix for the new leisure centre project July 2016.
+Cabinet and Council decided on the facility mix for the new sport and leisure centre project July 2016.

-The next phase of consultation will be on the concept design, during Spring / Summer 2017.
+The next phase of consultation will be on the concept design during Summer 2017.